Caoman Yin

 2. Chen Tuan (陳摶 906 [some sources say 871!] - 989) Two images of Chen Tuan

-Chen Tuan (42618.1012; also .1013) was style named 圖南 Tunan, self-nicknamed 扶搖子 Fu Yaozi; as mentioned in the lyrics here he was also called 陳希夷 Chen Xiyi, referring to the title Master of the Inaudible and Invisible, bestowed upon him in 984 (希夷先生 Xiyi Xiansheng; 9025.26 希夷 xiyi: 無聲曰希,無色曰夷,為道之本體也。 Xi is what cannot be heard; yi is what cannot be seen.
+Chen Tuan (42618.1012; also .1013, but no mention of 仙翁 xianweng) had the style name 圖南 Tunan, self-nicknamed 扶搖子 Fu Yaozi.
+He was also called 陳希夷 Chen Xiyi (as mentioned in the lyrics here), referring to the title Master of the Inaudible and Invisible, bestowed upon him in 984 (希夷先生 Xiyi Xiansheng; 9025.26 希夷 xiyi: 無聲曰希,無色曰夷,為道之本體也。 Xi is what cannot be heard; yi is what cannot be seen.
 The name thus refers to the basic structure of the Dao.
 It also suggests longevity, hence 希夷﹕靈芝也 a longevity plant, perhaps a phantasmagoric mushroom.
-Sources of information on Chen Tuan include Livia Kohn's online Chen Tuan: Discussions and Translations (Three Pines Press) as well as The Life and Teachings of Two Immortals, Volume II: Chen Tuan (SevenStar Communications, 1993; Volume I is Kou Hong, a rather strange romanization of Ge Hong, putting the author's reliability into question).
-There is a brief note on Chen Tuan in Wikipedia.
-And Feng Menglong wrote a story about him in 喻世明言 Yushi Mingyan (translated, see Story 14: Chen Xiyi Rejects Four Appointments....; pp.240-251).

-The upper illustration at right comes from an edition of Chen Tuan's biography in Lie Xian Quan Zhuan.
+The upper of the two illustrations at right comes from an edition of Chen Tuan's biography in Lie Xian Quan Zhuan.
 Chen Tuan is said to have been originally from 真源 Zhenyuan (now in eastern Henan province), also the reputed birthplace of Laozi.
 He may have studied to become an official during the Later Tang dynasty (923-935) but apparently spent much of this time wandering amongst various mountains, finally becoming a recluse at 華山 Hua Shan, a famous mountain range east of modern Xi'an.
 History records that at least three times, in 956, 976 and 984, he visited the Later Zhou and Song court in Kaifeng.
 During the 984 visit he was given the title mentioned above, Master of the Inaudible and Invisible.
 His writings are said to have been influential in the development of Neo-Confucianism, but he is most famously associated with Daoism.
 A poem attributed to him, Returning to My Retreat, is included in Red Pine (trans.), Poems of the Masters, Port Townsend, Copper Canyon Press, 2003; p.458.

-Chen Tuan's reputed ability to sleep was related in various Daoist legends.
-The bottom image at right, a black statue of Chen Tuan sleeping under a quilt, is connected to this.
-Such legends were already forming during his lifetime.
-He was particularly famous for meditation, and so his ability to sleep became related to meditation: other images, such as the one above, come from books said to have preserved his "sleeping gongfu" (睡功 shui gong).
-There is at least one book in English about these practices (Tom Bisio: Daoist Sleeping Meditation), but the origins of the related techniques are not clear.
-The image at right of him sleeping (compare uncovered with covered) was taken in a grotto dedicated to Chen Tuan at the Jade Spring Temple (玉泉院 or 玉泉廟) by the north entrance to the Hua Shan park district.
+Meanwhile, the lower image at right of Chen Tuan sleeping (compare uncovered with covered) was taken in a grotto dedicated to Chen Tuan at the Jade Spring Temple (玉泉院 or 玉泉廟) by the north entrance to the Hua Shan park district.
 This temple also has a stone inscription of the text of Qingjing Jing, illustrations of Chen Tuan flying on a crane and of Mao Nü playing the qin (but not of Chen Tuan playing the qin), and more recently a giant outdoor statue of Chen Tuan sleeping (location uncertain: image).

 1. Huaxu Yin.